se-edu/learningresources/contents/java/streams-an-introduction.md

 The parameters types of lambda expressions can be inferred by the compiler and are optional.
 It is actually recommended that parameters types are omitted when writing lambda expressions so as to keep the code concise.

-When an expression is used for the `<body>`, the result of the expression is returned.
+When an expression is used for the body, the result of the expression is returned.
 The expression can also result in nothing (eg. `(String s) -> System.out.println(s)`), which means that the method expressed by the lambda returns `void`.

-When a block is used for the `<body>`, the same rules for using or omitting the `return` statement for a normal method applies.
+When a block is used for the body, the same rules for using or omitting the `return` statement for a normal method applies.

 When the lambda has a single parameter, the parentheses surrounding the parameter can also be removed,
 ```java